KWCM-TV

-KWCM-TV (channel 10) and KSMN (channel 20) are PBS member television stations licensed respectively to Appleton and Worthington, Minnesota, United States, owned by the West Central Minnesota Educational TV Corp.
+KWCM-TV (channel 10) in Appleton, Minnesota, and KSMN (channel 20) in Worthington, Minnesota, are PBS member television stations owned by the West Central Minnesota Educational TV Corp.
 The stations maintain studios on Pioneer Drive in Granite Falls.
 KWCM-TV's transmitter is located near Appleton, while KSMN's tower is near Chandler, Minnesota.

 KSMN operates as a full-time satellite of KWCM-TV; its existence is only acknowledged in station identifications.
 Aside from the transmitter, KSMN does not maintain any physical presence locally in Worthington.

 The two stations are collectively branded as Pioneer PBS.
 Their combined signal can also be received in parts of Iowa, South Dakota and North Dakota.
 Several other translators carry the signal into other communities.